cuinjune/Ofelia/README.md

 #### iOS
 * Open `OF/addons/ofxOfelia/iOSExample/iOSExample.xcodeproj` with Xcode.
 * Connect your iOS device and run the project.
+(You need to setup [code signing](https://developer.apple.com/support/code-signing/) to run the app on a device)

 #### Android
 * Open Android Studio, select `Open an existing Android Studio project` and open `OF/addons/ofxOfelia/AndroidExample`.